 Which golf tee is right for me?

-The height that a tee is set at is very much an individual choice and should be sufficient enough to accommodate your club head and the way in which you strike the ball.
+The height that a tee is set at is very much an individual choice, but should be sufficient enough to accommodate your club head and the way in which you strike the ball.
 I personally use wooden tees and know exactly how high I need to tee it.

 The easiest way to determine which golf tees you should use is by practicing using different ones.
 Get a feel for what gives you the best accuracy and distance.